 Hail had hit Paris the night before, and the morning dawned cold.
 It was April, so I don’t even want to think about what February was like that year.
 I was wearing a long coat, turtleneck, a scarf, no gloves (this will matter later), and warm shoes and socks.
 It’s what a California dweller like myself will wear when it hits 63 degrees.
 I was off to Normandy for a D-Day tour, well aware that in 1944, the weather was equally dismal and it was June.
 Should I have packed snowshoes?

 90% of our Normandy clients do the D-Day Tour which includes pick up at the Caen rail station.
-Today however, I was going to try our in town tour, the Normandy Day Pass.
-Caen has a reputation for good public transport, I was going to put it to the test.
+Today however, I was going to try Caen's public transport system as clients sometimes need to use it.
+Caen has a reputation for good public transport; I was going to put it to the test.
 Outside the train station, I took Tram A to where it intersected with Bus Line #2, got off, and waited a while on the wrong side of the street.
 I managed enough French to get a nice young college girl to tell me I needed to go to the other side of the street.
 Which I did, trying to look nonchalant.
 “No, no, I didn’t just stand around waiting for a bus to take me back the way I came.
 Nope, not me.”
 In case you’re curious, it was not, as I had feared, raining or foggy.
 But there were (no joke) 30 mph wind gusts coming off the ocean.
 The only time I ever had breathed air this fresh was when I mistakenly took a ski chair up to a black diamond run which started above the timber line.
 I’ll tell you that story another time.
 Leave it for now that me and 11 guys training for the Olympic downhill were the only ones on the lift.

 A nice touch at a French bus stop is the electronic sign which counts down the minutes till the next bus comes.
 Awesome.

-After touring the Memorial and eating a really tasty quiche lunch, we were off to the artificial harbor at Arromanches, for a talk on how the harbor was built and why the landing site was chosen.
+After touring the Memorial de Caen and eating a really tasty quiche lunch, our group (consisting of two Americans in France on business and two nice British young women and their snowy-haired uncle) was soon off to the artificial harbor at Arromanches.
+We learned how the harbor was built and why the landing site was chosen.
 There was plenty of walking, though our guide, who was not at his first rodeo, cleverly nabbed one of the golf carts meant for the infirm and drove us out to the German gun battery.
 The French have left it, rusting and still menacing, open and available for all to climb around, take pictures, cut your hand, what have you.
 I love that they aren’t lawsuit-happy there.
-"You cut your hand not me" is the motto.
+“You cut your hand not me” is the motto.
 A good gust of wind could have sent 20 school-kids over the cliff edge, since there weren’t any guard rails.
-Gallic shrug to that!
+Gallic shrug to that.

 Normandy is where Hitler stockpiled most of the loot he took from Eastern Europe, the Jews, the vanquished.
 As we drove from place to place, the guide would point out where prison labor dug into underground caverns to hide art, diamonds and valuables.
 The Normans had to live with that for 4 years until June 1944.
 Normandy natives grew up on stories about the American liberators, and they still are grateful to this day.